sgnoohc/aws-fpga-notes/README.md

 I use [microsoft RDP](https://itunes.apple.com/us/app/microsoft-remote-desktop-8/id715768417?mt=12), which seems to work just fine.
 From the RDP app, add the IP address: 34.220.26.211, then connect, and use 'centos' user plus the temprorary password generated from the step involving the command ```source <(curl -s https://s3.amazonaws.com/aws-fpga-developer-ami/1.5.0/Scripts/setup_gui.sh)```

+## Checking setup status

+Just few checks to see if things behave normally...
+Check whether the GUI works fine for SDAccel and Vivado

+    # Log in via RDP following instructions from previous section
+    # Then after logging in fire up the Terminal from the icon at the top of the menu bar in linux desktop

+    sdx # check if it opens OK

 ## RTL Kernel Wizard